Labour Relations Mediation

 - When the parties reach a point in their face-to-face negotiations where it is increasingly difficult to make progress, either party (or both) may choose to request the services of a mediator.

-- The Chairperson of the PSLREB may at any time, upon request, or on his or her own initiative, appoint a mediator to confer with the parties to a dispute and to endeavour to assist them to settle the dispute.
-See section 108 of the PSLRA.
+- The Chairperson of the FPSLREB may at any time, upon request, or on his or her own initiative, appoint a mediator to confer with the parties to a dispute and to endeavour to assist them to settle the dispute.
+See section 108 of the FPSLRA.

 For more information, please see the fact sheet on collective bargaining.